19hours/sg-statutes/Acts/Companies Act.md

 (4) When an application for a judicial management order is made to the Court, notice of the application —

-(a) shall be published in theGazetteand in an English and Chinese local daily newspaper and a copy thereof sent to the Registrar; and
+(a) shall be published in theGazetteand in an English local daily newspaper and a copy thereof sent to the Registrar; and

+[Act 15 of 2017 wef 23/05/2017]

 (b) shall be given —